mtzaquia/RoutingReducer/README.md

 ## Known limitations and issues

 - It is currently not possible to make other types of modal presentation, rather than `.sheet(...)`, without modifying the contents of library itself.
-- The compiler fails to infer the reducer type when declaring `NavigationStackWithStore`/`NavigationControllerWithStore` instances.

 ## License